rubyforgood/rubyforgood.org--old/faq.md

 ### I don't know if I want to lead a team.
 What do I do?

-Here's more information about leading a team, along with a <a href="http://www.blrice.net/blog/2014/08/09/lessons-learned-at-ruby-for-good/">testimonial</a> from Brandon Rice, a team lead in 2015 (who was SUPER awesome.
+In general, leading a team entails connecting with stakeholders, initial architecting, planning out project milestones, and keeping your team moving forward.
+Here's more <a href="http://www.blrice.net/blog/2014/08/09/lessons-learned-at-ruby-for-good/">information</a> about leading a team from Brandon Rice, a team lead in 2015 (who was SUPER awesome.
 Just sayin'.).

 ### How can I help?!